tautomer/WSL_Windows_Terminal/README.md

 [terminator_config](config/config), which is generally the same as what I write here.

-If you open another tab with 'shift + ctrl + t' shortcut, you may notice the default style of the tab is super stupid.
+If you open another tab with 'shift + ctrl + t' shortcut, you might notice the default style of the tab is super stupid.
 This is because terminator uses GTK-3 and this is the default style of it.
 To change this, you need customize your gtk.css.
 I followed